 Comment with your answer

-- The two common methods of solving a quadratic equation are by factorising and using quadratics formula.
+- 6. The two common methods of solving a quadratic equation are factorising and using the quadratic formula.
 The third method is by graphing the equation and identifying x-intercepts.

 - 7. There are always two solutions for a quadratic equation